khangich/machine-learning-interview/README.md

 ## How to prepare for interview?
 1. Before you prepare for interiview, you can read [common questions](start.md).
-2. For preparation: use the [study guide](plan.md) as a collections of focused areas.
+2. What should I study?
+Use the [study guide](plan.md) as a collections of focused areas.
-3. During/after preparation: use [readyness tests](ready.md) to see if you're  ready for interview.
+3. Am I ready for interview?
+Use [readyness tests](ready.md) to see if you're  ready for interview.
-4. Prepare for ML system design: use [ML usecase](design.md) to go practice actual ML system design usecases.
+4. How do I prepare for ML system design?
+Use [ML usecase](design.md) to go practice actual ML system design usecases.

 ## Provide feedbacks